TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Ctrl/Properties/LanguageField.rst

 .. confval:: languageField

-   :type: string (field name)
+   :type: string (field name of type :ref:`language <columns-language>`)
    :Scope: Proc. / Display

-   **Localization access control.**
+   .. deprecated:: 11.2
+      This field can only be used with the type :ref:`language <columns-language>`.
+All other field types will be automatically migrated on-the-fly possibly losing configurations.
+      See :ref;`Migration to the languge type <columns-languge-migration>`

-   Field name which contains the pointer to the language of the record's content.
-Language for a record is defined by an integer pointing to a "sys\_language" record (found in the page tree root).
+   This property contains the field name which contains a pointer to the language of the record.
+The field should have the type :ref:`language <columns-language>`.

+   This TCA type automatically displays all available languages for the current context (the corresponding site configuration) and also automatically adds the special `-1` language (meaning `all languages`) for all record types, except `pages`.

    Backend users can be limited to have edit access for only certain of these languages and if this option is set, edit access for languages will be enforced for this table.

-   The values in this field may be the following:

-   **-1 :** (ALL) The record does not represent any specific language.
-Localization access control is never carried out for such a record.
-Typically this is used if the record has content which itself handles localization (such as plugins or flexforms).

-   **0 :** The default language of the system.
-Localization access control applies.

-   **Values > 0** : Points to a uid of a sys\_language record representing a possible language for translation.
-   Localization access control applies.

-   The field name pointed to should be a single value selector box (maxitems <=1) saving its value into an integer field in the database.

    Also see the :ref:`Frontend Localization Guide <t3l10n:core-support-tca>` for a discussion about the effects of this property (and other TCA properties) on the localization process.